Billie Holiday: 1937–1938: Working for Count Basie and Artie Shaw

 In late 1937, Holiday had a brief stint as a big-band vocalist with Count Basie.
 The traveling conditions of the band were often poor; they performed many one-nighters in clubs, moving from city to city with little stability.
 Holiday chose the songs she sang and had a hand in the arrangements, choosing to portray her developing persona of a woman unlucky in love.
-Her tunes included "I Must Have That Man", "Travelin' All Alone", "I Can't Get Started", and "Summertime", a hit for Holiday in 1936, originating in George Gershwin's Porgy and Bess the year before.
+Her tunes included "I Must Have That Man", "Travelin' All Alone", "I Can't Get Started", and "Summertime", a hit for Holiday in 1936, originating from George Gershwin's Porgy and Bess the year before.
 Basie became used to Holiday's heavy involvement in the band.
 He said, "When she rehearsed with the band, it was really just a matter of getting her tunes like she wanted them, because she knew how she wanted to sound and you couldn't tell her what to do."
 Some of the songs Holiday performed with Basie were recorded.
 "I Can't Get Started", "They Can't Take That Away from Me", and "Swing It Brother Swing" are all commercially available.
 Holiday was unable to record in the studio with Basie, but she included many of his musicians in her recording sessions with Teddy Wilson.

 Holiday found herself in direct competition with the popular singer Ella Fitzgerald.
 The two later became friends.
 Fitzgerald was the vocalist for the Chick Webb Band, which was in competition with the Basie band.
 On January 16, 1938, the same day that Benny Goodman performed his legendary Carnegie Hall jazz concert, the Basie and Webb bands had a battle at the Savoy Ballroom.
 Webb and Fitzgerald were declared winners by Metronome magazine, while DownBeat magazine pronounced Holiday and Basie the winners.
 Fitzgerald won a straw poll of the audience by a three-to-one margin.